hydronics2/2019-easy-bee-counter/README.md

 There are 6 shift-in registers.
 Here's a great description for how to connect and program [shift registers](http://www.gammon.com.au/forum/?id=11979).
 The uControlles SPI pins used to read the shift registers.
 Gates 1-12 use the first 3 shift registers and gates 13-24 the next 3 shift registers.
 Pulling the chip select pin low enables each bank of shift registers.
 The sensors are normally pulled low and show 3.3V or HIGH when a bee is present.

 ### IR LEDs
-There are 48 IR LEDs and are divided into two sets of 24 with each set controlled by an N-ch mosfet.
-The forward voltage of each LED is 1.2V and about 20ma.
+There are 48 reflective sensors and each IR sensor has an IR LED.
+They are divided into two sets of 24 with each set controlled by an N-ch mosfet.
+The forward voltage of each IR LED is 1.2V and about 20ma as shown on the [data sheet](https://www.sparkfun.com/datasheets/Robotics/QR_QRE1113.GR.pdf).
 Two LEDs are connected in series with a 22ohm resistor.
 ![led schematic](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/led_schematic.PNG)